astrada/gapi-ocaml/README.md

 See [auth examples](examples/auth) for some examples of how to use Google's authorization endpoints.

-See [monadic test](src/test/testMonadic.ml) for an example of how to use the monadic interface.
+See [examples](examples) directory to find simple code samples that show usage of some services.

-See [calendar v3 test](src/test/testCalendarV3Model.ml) for an example of how to use functional lenses to read and modify calendar data.
 See [service generator](tools/serviceGenerator.ml) for a complex example of how to use functional lenses within the state monad.

 See [tools README](tools/README.md) for the instructions of how to run the service generator utility.